scommons/scommons-websql/README.md

 #### Create DB Schema

-You can use `executeSql` method to run raw SQL queries:
+You can use `tx.executeSql` method to run raw SQL queries:

 ```scala
 db.transaction { tx =>